Antique Books, History

 The Lenten Triodion is the service book of the Orthodox Church that provides the texts for the divine services for the pre-Lenten weeks of preparation, Great Lent, and Holy Week.

 The Lenten Triodion is the title of a classic and popular English book translated with an extensive and helpful introduction by Metropolitan Kallistos and Mother Mary; it provides many (but not all) of the texts necessary to observe the great fast.
-In Greek and Slavonic it is simply called the triodion.
-It is called the triodion because the canons appointed for Matins during this period are composed of three odes each.
+In Greek and Slavonic, it is simply called the triodion.
+It is called the triode because the canons appointed for Matins during this period are composed of three odes each.

 Leave a Reply